RichardValerosoUniverse/The-Valeroso-City/README.md

 * **The Person Building Their Credit History:** Alex, 22, has just received their first credit card.
 Instead of applying for a second one to "boost" their score, they commit to a one-year "credit fast."
 They focus on using their single card responsibly and keeping their credit utilization low.
 After a year of zero new credit inquiries, their credit score has steadily and significantly improved, allowing them to qualify for a more rewarding credit card with a high limit.

+**Reality 30: You Will Not Be Swayed by "No-Credit-Check" Loans**

+As a person with a strong credit history, you will see constant marketing for "easy" loans that promise no credit checks.
+These are often high-interest and predatory in nature.
+A person following "The SuperHighness Way" would immediately recognize these for what they are: products designed for those with poor credit.

+**The SuperHighness Mindset:** You will understand that your impeccable credit history is your key to getting the best loan terms.
+You will never need to resort to the risky world of high-interest loans, because you have earned the right to borrow responsibly at the lowest possible cost.

+**Reality 31: Your Financial Status Will Be a Reflection of Your Values**

+The SuperHighness Way is not about having a high income; it is about having disciplined financial habits.
+Your credit score and financial stability become a direct reflection of your values—patience, responsibility, and foresight—rather than your luck or your salary.

+**The SuperHighness Mindset:** You will no longer view your financial life as a game of chance.
+You will see it as a direct and measurable result of your choices.
+This brings a sense of power and control that is more valuable than any amount of money.

+**Reality 32: You Will Be Able to Help Others, But With Wisdom**

+Having mastered your own financial life, you will be in a position to help others.
+However, the SuperHighness Way teaches you to do so with wisdom.
+You will not co-sign a loan, but you can teach others the principles of financial discipline, guide them to reliable resources, and share your knowledge.

+**The SuperHighness Mindset:** You will become a mentor, not a safety net.
+You will empower others to build their own financial foundation, rather than temporarily propping up a risky financial situation.
+Your greatest gift to them will be knowledge, not money.

+**Reality 33: You Will See Your Financial Future, Not Just Your Present**

+The vast majority of people live in their financial present, worrying about the next bill.
+"The SuperHighness Way" trains you to always think about the future.
+Every financial decision you make—from a small purchase to a major loan—is made with an eye on its impact decades down the line.

+**The SuperHighness Mindset:** You will learn to prioritize your long-term goals over short-term desires.
+This mental shift gives you a sense of purpose and direction that most people lack.
+You will not only see your financial future; you will actively be building it.

+**Reality 34: Your Financial Journey Is Never Truly Finished**

+While you will reach milestones like having a high credit score and low-interest loans, the journey of financial mastery is a lifelong one.
+New technologies, new financial products, and new challenges will always emerge.

+**The SuperHighness Mindset:** You will remain a lifelong learner.
+Your commitment to financial discipline is not a task with an end date, but a continuous practice that gives you the flexibility and confidence to handle any financial situation that life throws your way.

 ## **A Cautionary Tale: My experiences with credit card companies**

 While their other products seem doing good in the philippine market, their credit card products are worst in all areas and they are starters of scamming activities towards their consumers.